thekeri/transcend-copymri/README.md

 transcend-copymri
 =================

-This script finds the DICOMs from TRANSCEND's MRI scans, copies them locally, and does surface reconstruction on the cluster
+copymri finds the DICOMs from our MRI scans, copies them locally, and does surface reconstruction on the cluster

 What we're doing
 =================